 Before launching your team into the improvement plan, invest fifteen minutes to review the emerging best practices for articulating your corporate objectives.
 Download our workbook and flip to the Corporate Objectives phase on pages 54 – 58 of the PDF.
 Create clarity throughout the entire company by getting everyone laser-focused on the real drivers of revenue growth.

-Your improvement plan started with a Sales Productivity Benchmark (SPB).
+Your improvement plan started with an assessment.
 This is a comprehensive environmental scan of your entire sales force.
 After that, you likely conducted a Feasibility Study.
 This Study helped calculate the impact of your proposed solutions.

 Why Care About the Details

 Without a WBS, a sales improvement initiative is susceptible to role corruption.
 This leads to two common CEO pitfalls: